mikeboers/0x10c-toolkit/README.md

 	√ link assembled object files and resolve all labels/symbols
-		- add final symbol addr into the words that are placeholders for it, which will allow us to have positive offsets from them
-	- if an object has start at the beginning, put it first, otherwise throw in a `set PC, start`
+		- add final symbol addr into the words that are placeholders for it, which will allow us to have positive offsets from them x if an object has start at the beginning, put it first, otherwise throw in a `set PC, start`.
+Not going to do this as one can easily add a stub file as the first argument to the linker which contains: `set PC, start`
 	- consider adding special global symbols:
 		- __HEAP__ would point to the first word after the end of memory